WiscWeeds/WiscWeeds-Website/content/home/team.md

 **Jose Jr. Nunes** (Visiting MS Weed Science Graduate Student):
 <center>![Jose Jr Nunes] (/img/team/Jose Jr Nunes.jpg)</center>
 Jose Jr. is a visiting MS graduate student at UW-Madison (from Mato Grosso, Brazil; BS from the University of Cuiaba) working on the impact of soil and cover crop management strategies on the deposition and fate of PRE-emergence herbicides in soybean cropping systems.
 In Brazil he is investigating goosegrass (*Eleusine indica*) resistance to glyphosate, clethodim, and haloxyfop-methyl.

 ____

-**Alex Rosa** (PhD Agronomy Graduate Student - University of Nebraska):
-<center>![Victor Ribeiro] (/img/team/Alex Rosa.jpg)</center>
-Alex is a PhD graduate student at UNL (from Rio Grande do Sul, Brazil; BS from Federal University of Rio Grande do Sul and MS from Kansas State University) working on evaluating the impact of wheat stubble management and cover crops on semi-arid rainfed cropping systems of western Nebraska.
-____

 ## **Former Lab Members**